 Offer it in change!

 Whenever a customer proffers a payment in greenback money, offer Liberty Dollars in change!
-Be sure your employees know, and tell the customers, that they are not accepted at banks or issued by the government: “Would you like some of the new Local Liberty Dollars in your change? (while holding one up for them to see) It’s not from the government and the banks won’t take it, but it’s really backed by an ounce of silver and you can always spend it here!”
+Be sure your employees know, and tell the customers, that they are not accepted at banks or issued by the government: “Would you like some of the new Liberty Dollars in your change? (while holding one up for them to see) It’s not from the government and the banks won’t take it, but actually backed by real value and you can always spend it here!”
 That simple phrase, memorized easily, explains the nature of the new money, and eliminates any thought that you might be foisting off something false or illegal on the customer.

 Know who your fellow Liberty Merchants are!

-Your Community Currency Office will keep you fully informed of who else accepts Liberty Dollars in your area!
-Along with the simple spiel above, tell your clerks to point to a list of Liberty Merchants that you keep prominently displayed, or you can buy lists from your CCC to hand out or make copies.
+Your local customers will help keep you fully informed of who else accepts Liberty Dollars in your area!
+Along with the simple spiel above, tell your clerks to point to a list of Liberty Merchants that you keep prominently displayed, or you can even print copies to hand out.
 By telling your customers where else they can spend the money they get in change from you, you are supporting your local community; and as other Liberty Merchants tell their customers about you, you will all gain new customers that have never traded with you before, and regain many you may not have seen for a while!
 This will result in a “circular promotion” that will help to keep a lot more money spent locally and help each of you to see significant increases in sales!

 Don’t hesitate to take them back!

 No matter how well your employees explain the new money, there will always be the occasional dissatisfied customer.
 Anytime one of your customers comes back and insists that you take back Liberty Dollars he got from you and swap them for greenbacks, do so with a smile!
 You’ll find that he will soon return and spend Liberty Dollars he got from someone else, as Liberty Dollars become more widely known in your community.